onestruggler/fast-stomp/README.md

   2.the one with _i is the input circuit in .qc format.

-  3.the one with _o is the output circuit of stomp.
+  3.the one with _o is the output circuit of fast-stomp.

 Also, the pair of _i and _o file is the input of feynver.